Skip to main contentSkip to footer content

 If a religious holiday hinders a student's ability to fully engage in class activities, they are advised to request a Religious Accommodation prior to the semester's deadline.
 More specifically:

-• For ESF courses, please contact your instructor directly to request an excused absence from any regularly scheduled ESF classroom, lab, or studio activities and/or to discuss modifications.
+• For ESF courses, please contact each instructor directly by email to request an excused absence from any regularly scheduled ESF classroom, lab, or studio activities and/or to discuss modifications.
 Requests should be placed prior to the Academic Drop Deadline.

-• For courses at Syracuse University, follow guidance within your course syllabi.
-Students must register expected absences on MySlice (Student Services/Enrollment/My Religious Observances/Add a Notification), prior to SU's Drop Deadline.
+• Courses offered at Syracuse University are governed by their Religious Observances Policy.
+Students should register expected absences for these classes through MySlice (Student Services/Enrollment/My Religious Observances/Add a Notification), prior to SU's Religious Observance Notification Deadline/Drop Deadline.

-Any student who thinks they have been unreasonably denied an educational accommodation due to religious beliefs or practices while taking an ESF course should complete a Bias Incident Reporting Form for ESF courses or Stop Bias for those at SU.
+Any student who believes they have been unreasonably denied an educational accommodation due to religious beliefs or practices while taking an ESF course should complete a Bias Incident Reporting Form.
+Similarly, for SU courses, report through Stop Bias.

 Providing Accommodations